syntaxsurge/skillvesta-base/README.md

 If you have not initialised Convex locally, run `npx convex dev` once so `convex/` can talk to your deployment and regenerate `_generated/` types.

+## Testnet Funding

+For end-to-end testing on Base Sepolia:

+1. Visit https://faucet.circle.com/, choose `USDC`, pick the `Base Sepolia` network, and submit your wallet address to receive testnet USDC.
+2. Ensure the same wallet also holds a small amount of Base Sepolia ETH so transactions have gas.
+Use any reputable Base Sepolia faucet or bridge to top up before interacting with the app.

 ## Scripts